cod182/ms4-trescars-2023/README.md

 ### Accessories Search Page

 - displays all accessories available for the category
-- Accessoeis can be sorted
+- Accessories can be sorted
 - Search box available to search by term
 - if an admin, accessories can be updated / deleted
 ### Accessory Detail Page